dylan-lang/opendylan/documentation/source/building-with-duim/improve.rst

 In addition, you need to define the layout in which to place these panes.
-This is itself just another pane, and its definition is again identical to the original layout described in `Creating the basic sheet hierarchy <design#creating-the-basic-sheet-hierarchy>`_, with one exception; rather than defining each element explicitly, you just include a reference to the relevant pane that you have already defined using normal slot syntax, thus:
+This is itself just another pane, and its definition is again identical to the original layout described in :ref:`design--creating-the-basic-sheet-hierarchy`, with one exception; rather than defining each element explicitly, you just include a reference to the relevant pane that you have already defined using normal slot syntax, thus: